Mounir-charef/sentiment-analysis-binary-rating/README.md

 2. Ensure you have the required libraries installed.
 You can use `pip install -r requirements.txt` to install them.
 3. Execute the Jupyter Notebook or Python script for data preprocessing, feature extraction, model development, and evaluation.

-## Results

-The model achieved an accuracy of [insert accuracy value] on the test dataset.
-Detailed evaluation metrics are provided in the project's Jupyter Notebook.

 ## Future Improvements

 This project serves as a starting point for sentiment analysis.
 There are several ways to improve it: